Enterprise Earth: History

-On June 10, 2014, Enterprise Earth released the single "Masquerade of Angels" on the label We Are Triumphant.
-On October 14, Enterprise Earth released their debut EP XXIII.
+Enterprise Earth was formed by Dan Watson, formerly of Infant Annihilator, and BJ Sampson, formerly of Takeover, in the late summer of 2014.
+The band name was inspired and attributed to Watson's research into the Illuminati and conspiracy theories.
+Enterprise Earth released their debut single and music video "Masquerade of Angels" on the label We Are Triumphant.
+On October 14 2014, Enterprise Earth released their debut EP XXIII.

-On April 15, 2015, Enterprise Earth announced their first tour would be the Death Take Me Home tour, in which they would be playing from August 24 to September 8, with King Conquer, Here Comes the Kraken, Adaliah, and Dealey Plaza.
-On the last date of the tour, Enterprise Earth played with extra bands (excluding Adaliah): Lost Fortune, WVRM, Among Us, Worthy to Recognize, Existence Has Failed, and Agerasia.

-In early 2015, the band signed to Stay Sick Recordings, leaving former label.
-"Transorbital Awakening" was released as the first single from Patient Ø On April 24.
+In April 2015, Enterprise Earth announced their first tour, the Death Take Me Home tour with King Conquer, Here Comes the Kraken, Adaliah, and Dealey Plaza.
+Here Comes the Kraken played all but the first show of the tour, Adaliah played shows from August 7th to August 30th, Dealey Plaza played every show on the tour, and Enterprise Earth played shows from August 24th to the end of the tour.
+On the last date of the tour, guest bands also appeared: Lost Fortune, WVRM, Among Us, Worthy to Recognize, and Existence Has Failed.
+Also in April 2015, Enterprise Earth announced their departure from their label We Are Triumphant at the same time that they announced their new single "Transorbital Awakening".
+"Transorbital Awakening" was released as the first single from Patient Ø on April 24.
 It featured a guest guitar solo by Joel Omans of Rings of Saturn.
 The second single, "Amorphous", was released on June 6, which featured guest vocals by Adam Warren of Oceano.
-The last single,"Theophany", was released on August 21.
+On June 10, 2015, the band announced that they had signed with Stay Sick Recordings, Attila frontman, Chris Fronzak's label.
+The third single,"Theophany", was released on August 21.
 On October 12, Stay Sick Recordings uploaded a music video for "Shallow Breath", featuring model Erin Leigh Pribyl.
+The final single, "Hollow Face" was released on November 10.
+A music video for the song "Amid Vultures" was released on May 25, 2016.

-On November 12, Enterprise Earth announced they would be playing the second half of The Sleep Disorder Tour (January 16–25, 2016) with Traitors.
+In November 2015, Enterprise Earth announced they would be playing the second half of The Sleep Disorder Tour (January 16–25, 2016) with Traitors.
 Enterprise Earth announced that on January 20 of [The] Sleep Disorder Tour, they would be playing alongside Kings, Purge, Endings, Beggars Clarity, and Destitute; whether these bands were on other dates is unknown.
-On December 11, Patient 0̸ was released.
+On December 11, Patient Ø was released.
 It reached No. 5 on Billboard's Heatseekers/Top New Artist Chart, No. 16 on their Independent Label Chart, and No. 54 on their Hard Music Chart.
+Enterprise Earth would even take part in the 2016 Summer Slaughter Tour.
+On July 15, 2016, the band released a single titled "This Hell, My Home".